 For all the hype, anticipation and excitement, a single horse race lasts only several minutes, the same amount of time it takes to complete a gesture drawing.

 Gesture drawing captures a subject in motion – the exertion of muscles, the effects of twisting on the body and the natural range of motion in the joints – over a short period of time.
 The drawing expresses the subject’s essential emotion, such as the excitement of a horse race.

-In a series of hand-sketched gesture drawings completed with digital watercolor brush strokes, Angela chose a loose illustration style for the vibrant blue & red and light pink & blue horse racing motifs you love so the seamless pattern is given drama and movement to release the emotions of your story with unparalleled detail, as if you are there, in the story:
+In a series of hand-sketched gesture drawings completed with digital watercolor brush strokes, Angela chose a loose illustration style for the vibrant blue & red and light pink & blue horse racing motifs you love so the seamless pattern is given drama and movement to release the emotions of your story with unparalleled detail, as if you, the Mayor of the track, are there, in the story:

 Comments will be approved before showing up.

 Mayor clothing is breathable, drapes softly over your body in a flattering silhouette and comfortably fits true to size.